High Texas Electricity Bills Explained

 Strategies to lower your energy bill

-The good news is there are plenty of ways to decrease surprises on your electricity bill.
+The good news is that there are plenty of ways to reduce your energy bill.
 Follow these steps to ensure you aren’t paying more for your electricity than you should be.

 2. Decrease your energy consumption.
 Start by turning off the lights, unplugging unused electronics, and lowering your HVAC and water heater.
 While these habits seem small, they can go a long way in lowering your monthly usage.